DE

 KIDS REVOLUTION | Staatsgalerie Stuttgart

-This year, KIDS REVOLUTION and the Staatsgalerie Stuttgart, with the support of the Morpho Foundation, are offering workshops for pupils in grades 5 and 6 from secondary schools (Realschule) and community schools in the Stuttgart area.
+In 2023, KIDS REVOLUTION and the Staatsgalerie Stuttgart, with the support of the Morpho Foundation, offered workshops for pupils in years 5 and 6 from secondary and community schools in the Stuttgart area.

-With the help of the "Design Thinking Approach", children in small groups and accompanied by two coaches from KIDS REVOLUTION independently develop their own concept for a museum exhibition.
-In the process, a common question is developed in the team, interviews are prepared and conducted, prototypes are built and ideas are tested.
-The children each develop their own work of art for the exhibition.
-In this way, they can be creatively active as artists and also have the opportunity to slip into the role of a museum curator.
+With the help of the "design thinking approach", children developed their own concept for a museum exhibition independently in small groups and with the support of two KIDS REVOLUTION coaches.
+The team worked together to develop a joint question, prepared and conducted interviews, built prototypes and tested ideas.
+The children each developed their own work of art for the exhibition.
+This allowed them to be creative and active as artists and also gave them the opportunity to slip into the role of a museum curator.

-The project ends with a guided tour for the pupils in the Staatsgalerie Stuttgart.
-Together with an art educator from the Staatsgalerie Stuttgart and an innovation coach, they will then reflect on what they have experienced and learned.
+The project was concluded with a guided tour for the pupils at the Staatsgalerie Stuttgart.
+Together with an art educator from the Staatsgalerie Stuttgart and an innovation coach, they then reflected on what they had experienced and learnt.

 Konstanzer Kulturlabor - Kultur.Forscher!-model region in Konstanz